 Policy decisions are a matter of public record and are recorded in the minutes of Board meetings.
 The Superintendent of Schools, with the assistance of appropriate school personnel, is responsible for carrying out Board policies.
-All policies are codified in a "Manual of Policies and Regulations."
+All of the Board’s policies are found on its Policy Webpage.

 Each year the Board approves a budget designed to finance the county public school program.
 The budget is based upon the goals and policies of the Board, is developed by the Superintendent and other appropriate school personnel, and is considered and adopted by the Board.
 The three major divisions of the budget are current annual expenses, capital outlay, and debt incurred for previous school construction.
 Upon adoption by the Board, the budget is submitted to the County Executive for review, adjustment, and adoption.
 The recommendations of the County Executive are then submitted to the County Council, which may approve or reduce (but not increase) the budget.
 The county government is authorized by the county charter to appropriate tax revenues for the support of the school budget.
 Additional revenues are available through the funding of bonds and through state appropriations, and miscellaneous fees.
 However, the outstanding majority of budgeted school money is derived from county taxes.